 Oakland Internet Providers Summary

 The truth is, Comcast may be the only ISP that covers all of Oakland neighborhoods anyway, so you’re stuck with the better option.
-AT&T DSL has a large coverage but again, I highly advise against that unless you don’t really use your internet much.
+AT&T DSL has extensive coverage, but again, I highly advise against that unless you don’t use your internet much.